zamp/vid2vid/README.md

 ## How to do custom comfyui workflows

+Open workflow.json in ComfyUI and modify it as you want.

 Enable developer options in comfyui and then save workflow api.

 Save it to the root.

 Change config to point to it.

-For now you need to modify the values in comfyui.py.
+It will try to find the sampler and positive/negative input fields automatically.
+But in case it can't find them you can change them in comfyui.py

 ```
 sampler = "14"